SICKAG/collage/src/core/handshake-plugin/HANDSHAKE.md

 ### Sequence Diagrams of the handshake procedure

-In the following sequence diagram describes the handshake procedure in detail.
+The following sequence diagram describes the handshake procedure in detail.
 The steps of the handshake procedure are prefixed in pointy brackets with the following meaning.

 * `<A-1>` Step 1 that is performed in the arrangement